-Mr. Vain provides consulting and planning services to private clubs throughout North America and Asia.
-Through use of specialized services including membership surveys, strategic planning, operational analysis and facility long range planning, Frank assists clubs in developing individualized strategies for their unique situations.
+Mr. Vain provides consulting and planning services to private clubs throughout North America.
+Through use of specialized services including membership surveys, strategic planning, operational analysis and facility long range planning, Frank assists club in developing individualized strategies for their unique situations.

-Mr. Vain joined McMahon Group in 1988 and has more than forty years of experience in the management and development of hospitality properties including private clubs, athletic clubs, resorts and restaurants.
-Frank is a Past President of The Country Club of St. Albans, an 800-member, 36-hole country club located in Missouri and he is the former owner of Concord Sports Club, a 1,700 member family athletic club in St. Louis.
-Frank was elected to the Board of the National Club Association in 2011 and is currently serving as Chairman.
+Mr. Vain joined McMahon Group in 1988 and has more than forty years of experience in the management and development of hospitality properties including country clubs, city athletic and dining clubs and residential communities.
+Frank is Past President of The Country Club of St. Albans, a 36-hole country club located in Missouri, and he is a former partner in Concord Sports Club, a 1,700 member family athletic club in St. Louis.
+Frank was elected to the Board of the National Club Association in 2011 and served as Chairman in 2019-20.

-Mr. Vain is a native of Philadelphia and a graduate of Franklin & Marshall College, Lancaster, Pennsylvania.
-He is a featured speaker at the annual Club Managers Association of America World Conference, National Club Association National and Regional Conferences, Major Golf Associations and at regional chapter meetings of club managers and leaders.
+Mr. Vain is a native of Philadelphia and graduate of Franklin & Marshall College, Lancaster, Pennsylvania.
+He is a featured speaker at the annual Club Managers Association of America World Conference, National Club Association National and Regional Conferences, Major Golf Associations and a regional chapter meeting of club managers and leaders.

-He has written numerous articles that have been published in Club Management, Club Director and BoardRoom magazines.
-Frank was recently named the Gary Player Club Educator of the Year for 2012 and 2015 by BoardRoom magazine.
-Frank is the co-author of McMahon’s Club Trends®, a recognized industry benchmark on the trends and issues affecting private clubs.
+Frank is a regular contributor to industry leading publications like Club Management, Club Director and BoardRoom.
+He was named the Gary Player Club Educator of the Year for 2012 and 2015 by BoardRoom.
+He is also a co-author of McMahon’s Club Trends, a recognized industry benchmark on the trends and issues affecting private clubs.